luc-hens/luc-hens.github.io/guide.md

 <!-- [complete this section later --- see notebook: talk by Audrey Van Scharen of 21 September 2018.
 EU site: https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en). -->

-### Can I use questionnaires (surveys)?

-Yes, if a questionnaire is an appropriate method to gather data and if you design and administer the questionnaire well.
-But to get a sampling frame and a random sample is much harder than most students think.
-If your sample is not random, you should test whether the sample is representative of the population for characteristics that may matter.
-The samples I see in many master's theses [are not representative](sampling-bias-cartoon.jpg)).
-And remember [what Dr House says](house-md-everybody-lies.png).
-To study behavior it is usually better to look at what people *do* rather than at what they *say* they do.
-Listen to the section on surveys (from 18'28" to 20'19" [here](https://freakonomics.com/podcast/why-are-there-so-many-bad-bosses/) in Episode 495: "Why Are There So Many Bad Bosses?" of the Freakonomics podcast.
-The *Qualtrics* platform to conduct a questionnaire on-line is available for students [here](https://softweb.vub.be) ("Software for surveys, feedback and polls (...)").

 ### How is the paper graded?